“This nation will rise up and live out the true meaning of its creed: ‘We hold these truths to be self-evident, that all men are created equal.'”

 During this nonviolent protest, activists used boycotts, sit-ins, and marches to protest segregation and unfair hiring practices that caught the attention of the entire world.
 However, his tactics were tested when police brutality was used against the marchers, and King was arrested.
 But, his voice was not silenced, as he wrote his “Letter from a Birmingham Jail” to refute his critics.

 In August 1964, Congress passed the Voting Rights Act, which guaranteed all African Americans the right to vote — first awarded by the 15th Amendment –.
-The Civil Rights Act of 1964 was also passed, which outlawed discrimination based on race, color, religion, sex, or national origin.
+The Civil Rights Act of 1964, which outlawed discrimination based on race, color, religion, sex, or national origin, was also passed.
 It also required equal access to public places and employment and enforced desegregation of schools and the right to vote.
-Though the acts did not end discrimination, they opened the door to further progress.
+Though the acts did not end discrimination, they opened the door to progress further.

 Still, Martin Luther King, Jr., who was by this time not only the symbolic leader of American blacks but also a world figure, had much to do.
 His philosophy remained peaceful, and he constantly reminded his followers that their fight would be victorious if they did not resort to violence.
 But still, he and his demonstrators were often threatened and attacked.